Last updated:

 Treatment

 Treatment usually consists of surgical removal of the fatty deposits from the affected areas.
-Treatment options include surgical resection of fatty tumor(s), liposuction, or injection lipolysis.
-Surgical interventions may be complicated by high number of blood vessels supplying the fatty tumor, as well as fat invasion into nearby tissues and deeper structures.
+Treatment options include surgical resection of fatty tumor(s), liposuction or injection lipolysis.
+Surgical interventions may be complicated by the high number of blood vessels supplying the fatty tumor, as well as fat invasion into nearby tissues and deeper structures.
 Ultrasound-assisted liposuction has been used successfully to remove single fatty tumors.

 The fat deposits never undergo spontaneous degeneration and can reoccur even after surgical removal.
 Therefore, frequent follow-ups are required after treatment.
 Fibrosis and adhesions can form after lipolysis injection and may interfere with subsequent surgical or liposuction treatment if the disease were to reoccur in the same area.